 Maryland

 HB243 Carryover bill from 2024 that repeals the requirement that an adult’s legal parents must consent to the person’s adoption— even as an adult.
 Adult adoption—i.e., the adoption of one adult by another adult or adults—is an option in every state in the United States, and very few states have significant limitations on the procedure.
 Most states allow adults to adopt other adults, and the only requirement for most of these adoptions is the consent of the adult to be adopted.
 Maryland, however, is currently one of two states in the United States to require the consent of the adult adoptee as well as the adoptee’s legal parents at the time of the proposed adoption.
 As such, adults who legally wish to end their current relationship with their parents—for whatever reason— may not do so in Maryland unless they first obtain their current parents’ consent.
 This bill eliminates the need of an adult to consent for an adoption from their parents.
 It was introduced in 2024 and received hearings in committee and voted out of the Maryland House on a unanimous vote.
-It has returned for the 2025 session.
+It has returned for the 2025 session, and has already been reported favorably from the House Judiciary committee and is proceeding toward full House consideration.

 Nebraska

 LB70 Messy adult adoption bill that continues the requirement of any legal parent to consent to adoption of their adult child.
 This is a mess of a bill in a mess of a state for adult adoption.
 First, Nebraska is one of the few states that significantly restrict adult adoptions.
 It currently requires the prospective adoptee to have a parent-child relationship with the proposed adoptive parent at least six months before the age of majority, as well as the adult to have no living parents.
-If person’s legal parents are alive, thoe parents must have “relinquished the adult child for adoption by a written instrument,” abandoned the adult child prior to the age of majority, or are not capable of consenting to the adoption.
+If person’s legal parents are alive, those parents must have “relinquished the adult child for adoption by a written instrument,” abandoned the adult child prior to the age of majority, or are not capable of consenting to the adoption.
 HB243 now adds a provision that, if the adult child has only one legal parent, that parent must still consent to the adoption.
+It was heard in committee on January 24, 2025.

 New York